MarcosPPazzinatto/harvardx-capstone-movielens/README.md

 ## License

-This project is part of a HarvardX course and follows the edX Honor Code.
+This project was developed as part of the HarvardX Data Science Professional Certificate (via edX).
+The code is original and adheres to the [edX Honor Code](https://www.edx.org/edx-honor-code) and [Terms of Service](https://www.edx.org/edx-terms-service).